The short answer

 The Group Model architecture means this scales linearly.
 Each additional group of three validators operates as an independent consensus unit.
 At 10 groups, the projected throughput is ~14.3 million TPS.
 There is no stated theoretical ceiling.

-What testnet confirms: the chain runs, blocks are produced, the explorer is functional, and a stress benchmark shows strong throughput.
-What it does not yet confirm: exchange listings, token liquidity, or mainnet production load.
-Those follow at mainnet launch.
+What testnet confirms: the chain runs, blocks are produced, and the explorer is functional.
+It does not confirm mainnet production load, token liquidity, paid gas demand, or exchange listings.
+Those milestones must be verified separately.
 Live testnet data is pulled on the homepage every 60 seconds.
 For the full breakdown, read the Aeredium testnet guide.

 StablePro Wallet and Kima Network: the full ecosystem picture

 Aeredium is not a standalone chain.
-It is an ecosystem with two major components alongside the base layer: StablePro Wallet as the consumer interface, and Kima Network as the embedded settlement/interoperability layer.
+It is an ecosystem with two major components alongside the base layer: StablePro Wallet as the consumer interface, and Kima Network as the intended settlement/interoperability layer.

 StablePro Wallet is Aeredium's non-custodial multi-chain consumer gateway.
-The official products page positions it as the primary interface for the Aeredium ecosystem, and crucially it is the only officially supported route for the KIMA-to-AER conversion.
-Available on Android and Google Play. iOS availability has not been confirmed.
+The official products page positions it as the primary interface for the Aeredium ecosystem, and crucially it is the only officially supported route for the KIMA-to-AERX conversion.
+The June 18 AMA said iOS and Android availability had expanded to most eligible countries except sanctioned jurisdictions.
 Full guide at StablePro Wallet guide →

-Kima Network is not a separate partnership.
-It's embedded.
-The white paper states that Aeredium integrates Kima's bridgeless cross-chain infrastructure directly into the execution layer, meaning every Aeredium smart contract gains interoperability with 13 major networks through Kima's TSS technology.
-The official AMA described Kima as "the cross-chain settlement layer" inside Aeredium, with the Kima community fully integrated and the Kima layer identity preserved.
+Kima Network is not a separate partnership bolted on afterward.
+The white paper describes a full-merger architecture in which Aeredium integrates Kima's bridgeless cross-chain infrastructure directly into the execution layer, meaning Aeredium smart contracts are intended to gain interoperability with the 10 confirmed networks through Kima's TSS technology.
+The July 9 AMA reinforced that migration direction, but did not establish that the complete deployment is live.

 What's still ahead: the remaining milestones